Plutonomicon/cardano-transaction-lib/doc/runtime.md

 ### Using NixOS module

-See [../nix/test-nixos-configuration.nix](../nix/test-nixos-configuration.nix) for example usage and TODO for module options.
+CTL's dependencies can be configured and started via NixOS modules.
+See [nix/test-nixos-configuration.nix](../nix/test-nixos-configuration.nix) for example.

 ### Using CTL's `runtime` overlay